NannyML/nannyml/docs/how_it_works/univariate_drift_detection.rst

 Infinity-Norm Distance
 ........................

-L-infinity norm measures the maximum of the absolute difference between the percentage of each category between two datasets.
-It's values fall in the 0, 1 range and are easy to interpret.
-Because of it's definition L-infinity is not sensitive to low frequency labels that have smaller percentage changes compared to other variables.
+We are using L-Infinity to measure the similarity of categorical features.
+L-Infinity, for categorical features, is defined as the maximum of the absolute difference between the percentage of each category in the reference and analysis data.
+You can find more about `L-Infinity at Wikipedia`_.
+It falls into the range of 0-1 and is easy to interpret as it selects the category that had the biggest change in it's relative frequency.
 This behavior is different compared to Chi Squared test where even small changes in low frequency labels can heavily influence the resulting test statistic.

 **References**